riazul701/dev-notes/Server/HestiaCP-Local.md

 * NOTE: Restart Server after any modification.

-* NOTE: HestiaCP may install MariaDB "root" user with no password and phpMyAdmin does not allow user to login without password.
+* NOTE: HestiaCP installs MariaDB "root" user with no password and phpMyAdmin does not allow user to login without password.
   * To check enter command: `mysql -u root -p`
   * Create user with following commands.